 Read more: Top Lisbon Attractions

-12. Athens Where to Stay
+12. Athens Where to Stay in Athens

 Considered by many to be the birthplace of Western civilization, it is here in Athens that some of the world’s most influential philosophers and thinkers once resided.